 323 W. 39th Street, New York, NY 10018

-"Tech Vanitas: Blue Typewriter" will be on exhibit at Filter Space in Chicago IL, as part of the group show entitled Re/member/construct.
+"Tech Vanitas: Blue Typewriter" will be on exhibit at Filter Space in Chicago IL.
+This group show entitled Re/member/construct was juried by Lisa Volpe, Associate Curator, Photography, Museum of Fine Arts Houston.
 Exhibit dates: September 21 – October 27, 2018.
 Opening Reception: Friday, September 28, 6-9pm.